pfq/PFQ/README.md

 functional processing and packets steering across sockets/end-points.

 PFQ is highly optimized for multi-core architecture, as well as for network devices equipped with multiple hardware queues.
-It works with any network device driver and provides a script designed to compile accelerated versions starting from the source codes.
+It works with any NIC and provides a script designed to compile accelerated versions of device drivers starting from the source codes.

 The framework enables the development of high-performance networking applications with